GAlibrz/awesome-ai-papers/README.md

 # 📚 AI Papers I’m Reading

-A curated list of papers I’ve read (or plan to read) in **AI, LLMs, Reinforcement Learning, Federated Learning, Agentic AI, and Computer Vision**, with short notes for context.
+A curated list of papers I’ve read (or plan to read) in **AI, LLMs, Reinforcement Learning, Federated Learning, Agentic AI, Computer Vision, and Meta Learning**, with short notes for context.
 This serves as my personal learning log and a reference for others interested in applied AI research.

 ---